 It is likely that everyone knows a person who has undergone the trauma of being diagnosed with cancer and having to be treated by chemotherapy.
 It’s also common knowledge that one of its side effects can be hair loss.
 The disease, so distressing in itself, gives further distress and anxiety when one of the most upsetting side effects of treatment is loss of hair.

-However, hair lost as a result of chemotherapy does grow back.
-There are also newer treatments that are less likely to cause hair loss, as well as methods to help reduce hair fall.
+However, hair lost as a result of chemotherapy does grow back and there are methods to help reduce hair fall.

 Why Chemotherapy Causes Hair Loss

 Chemotherapy describes any treatment where ‘chemical’ agents are given intravenously.
 With cancer, the chemicals given during chemotherapy are used to destroy cancer cells, but these drugs can also have a toxic effect on other parts of your body and very often disrupt your natural hair growth cycle.

 Chemotherapy can cause your hair to bypass the normal shedding (telogen) phase, and come out excessively in the hairs’ growing (anagen) phase.
 This is called anagen effluvium and usually occurs within 4-6 weeks of starting treatment.
 However, some chemotherapy never causes hair loss.

 Cold caps are tightly bandaged ice packs around the head.
 They inhibit the flow of the chemical therapy around your head and so limit the flow of chemicals to your scalp and hair capillaries.
 Some hair may still fall out, but not to the extent of near-baldness.
 However, cold caps can be unbearably uncomfortable and many find the amount of hair saved does not warrant using them.

 Coping with Hair Loss